That estimated dollar metric results from an -85.7% drop compared to $69.5 billion five years earlier in 2021.

-Iran’s 5 top export products are ethylene polymers, iron ores and concentrates, petroleum gases, miscellaneous nuts then acyclic alcohols.
-Combined, Iran’s 5 major exports represent about two-fifths (40.6%) of the total dollar sales for all products exported from Iran in 2024.
+Iran’s 5 top export products are ethylene polymers, petroleum gases, miscellaneous nuts, iron ores and concentrates, then unwrought aluminum.
+Combined, Iran’s 5 major exports represent about two-fifths (41.9%) of the total dollar sales for all products exported from Iran in 2025.

 Iran’s Most Valuable Trading Partners